-The concept of xSPECT
+The concept of xSPECT - a new modality?

 In order to depict and measure biochemical processes in-situ one needs to get information from inside the body to a detector outside the body.
 One method is SPECT imaging, where a tracer is injected into the patient.
-This tracer is radioactive, and emits photons that traverse the body (e.g., 140 keV photons for ^{99m}Tc), and are mostly absorbed by a cost-efficient detector.
-The SPECT image formation process is based on a collimator rejecting emitted photons which do not meet specific angular acceptance criteria.
-Roughly, only 1 out of every 10,000 photons emitted reach the detector and they carry directional information that can be used in a subsequent image reconstruction.
-Directional information is an example of Intra-Modal Information (IMI) that is used to improve reconstruction, for instance, by including a distant-dependent collimator Point Spread Response Function (PSRF) and collimator hole direction in the reconstruction.
+This tracer is radioactive, and emits photons that traverse the body (e.g., 140 keV for 99mTc), and are mostly absorbed by a cost-efficient detector.
 Clinical SPECT is radiation dose limited, and thus such a detector must be very sensitive.
-SPECT detectors can image the impact of a single tracer-emitted photon.
+SPECT detectors can image the impact of a single traceremitted photon.
 The price for such sensitivity is poor resolution.
-A CT scanner, on the other hand, delivers and detects many orders of magnitude and more photons that allow for much finer spatial resolution.
-Typically, a doubling of resolution requires an eightfold increase in dose at the same noise level^{3,4} yet, regardless of the technical implementation, the more photons with directional information that are detected, the higher the resolution of the system.
+A CT scanner, on the other hand, delivers and detects more photons and thus allows for much finer spatial resolution.
+Typically, a doubling of resolution requires an eight-fold increase in dose at the same noise level^{3,4} yet, regardless of the technical implementation, the more photons with directional information that are detected, the higher the resolution of the system.
 Fact is, SPECT and CT do operate at different ends of the resolution spectrum or respective sensitivity, because of the requested primary clinical imaging needs of each modality.
-The acquisition design is optimized for the two modalities and thus distinctly different, but once data are obtained one can ask what benefits can we gain when the information from the data is integrated?
+The acquisition design is optimized for the two modalities and thus distinctly different. but once data is obtained one can ask what benefits can we gain when the information from the data is integrated?

-We want to extract as much information as possible from the structural data, and use that Extra Modal Information (EMI) to assist the reconstruction of the functional data.
+We want to extract as much information as possible from the structural data, and use that extra modal information to assist the reconstruction of the functional data.

 Thus, a basic idea is to take better advantage of the sharper spatial resolution of the CT and the anatomical information contained therein, and thus we also need to preserve its spatial accuracy.
-In essence, we adopt a more structure-centric view point.
-The "x" in xSPECT represents the data integration of the two modalities, and a reminder of the change of the frame-of-reference from SPECT to CT.
+In essence, we adopt a more structural-centric view point.
+The "x" in xSPECT represents that increased integration of the two modalities, and a reminder of the change of the frame-of-reference from SPECT to CT.